frobnitzem/hemi/README.md

     > mkdir build && cd build
     > cmake -DCMAKE_INSTALL_PREFIX=/usr/local ..

+And then add the usual `find_package(Hemi 2.0 REQUIRED)` command to your package's `CMakeLists.txt` to load Hemi's targets.

 Both installation methods will provide the same, modern cmake that exports `HemiCPU`, `HemiCUDA`, and `Hemi` targets.